blbnv/wwdc-24-spm/README.md

 # WWDC 24 - Swift Package Manager

 **Problem**
-We experience usual "Reloading packages" that lead to the complete freeze of XCode every time the branch is being switched, or a new file is created/renamed.
+We experience usual "Reloading packages" that lead to the complete freeze of Xcode every time the branch is being switched, or a new file is created/renamed.
 This is a sandbox project that helps to reproduce the problem at smaller scale with a few potential ideas we wanna consult with Apple folks.

-*Environment*: XCode 15.0-15.4
+*Environment*: Xcode 15.0-15.4

 **Project overview**